AlbMej/Code-Breakers/README.md

-# A fun interactive coding activiy for high school students
+# A fun interactive coding activity for high school students

 ## Overview